 If you hold either the Chase Sapphire Preferred or the Chase Sapphire Reserve card, you will have access to the Shop Through Chase portal.
-This means you can earn bonus Ultimate Rewards points for shopping at hundreds of online retailers.
-All you need to do is click through the Shop Through Chase portal on your way to the retailer of your choosing.
+This means you can earn bonus Ultimate Rewards points for shopping you are already doing at hundreds of online retailers.
+All you need to do is click through the Shop Through Chase portal on your way to the retailer of your choice.

 How to Use the Shop Through Chase Portal

-Over the weekend, I made a purchase for my daughter at backcountry.com using the Shop Through Chase Portal.
+A few weeks ago, I purchased a new Bluetooth transmitter for wireless headphones at the Apple Store using the Chase Portal.
 I figured it is a topic worth writing about as I am sure many are not aware this opportunity exists to earn additional Ultimate Rewards points for shopping you are going to do anyway.

-My first stop before making any purchase online is cashbackmonitor.com.
+Before I head to the retailer in which I need to make a purchase, my first stop is always to visit cashbackmonitor.com.
 Cashback Monitor allows you to search for any online retailer and will show you the cashback or points portals that you can earn a bonus at for shopping there.
-As you can see below, BackCountry is currently offering 5 Ultimate Rewards points per dollar spent when you use the shop through Chase Portal.
+As you can see below, Apple is currently offering 1 additional Ultimate Rewards point per dollar spent when you use the shop through Chase Portal.

-As you can see above, many different airlines have similar shopping portals.
-However, I will always elect to earn a flexible points currency like Chase Ultimate Rewards.
-Once I decided that I was going to use the Shop Through Chase Portal for my purchase at BackCountry, it was time to head to my online Chase account.
+As you can see above, many different airlines & hotels have similar shopping portals.
+However, I choose to earn a flexible points currency like Chase Ultimate Rewards as I think it simply provides the most bang for my buck.
+Once I decided that I was going to use the Shop Through Chase Portal for my purchase at Apple, it was time to head to my online Chase account.

-Once on the Ultimate Rewards homepage, click the “Earn Bonus Points” button.
+After logging into my Chase account, I can navigate to the Ultimate Rewards homepage.
+From here, click the “Earn Bonus Points” button in the top navigation bar highlighted in red.
 This will take you to the Shop Through Chase Portal.

 Once on the Shop Through Chase page, you will see hundreds of retailers that offer bonus Ultimate Rewards points for using the portal.
 If you don’t see the retailer you are looking for on the first page, you can simply do a search for your desired retailer.
-As you can see below, BackCountry is offering 5 bonus Ultimate Rewards points for every dollar spent.
+As you can see below, Apple is offering 1 bonus Ultimate Rewards point for every dollar spent.